-Selling, general and administrative expenses were \$8.2 million for the first quarter of fiscal year 2001 compared to \$5.8 million for the first quarter of fiscal year 2000, an increase of 42%.
+Selling, general and administrative expenses were \$6.7 million for the third quarter of fiscal year 2001 compared to \$7.5 million for the third quarter of fiscal year 2000, a decrease of 10%.
+For the first nine months of fiscal year 2001 selling, general and administrative expenses were \$22.2 million compared to \$21.4 million during the same period in fiscal year 2000, an increase of 4%.
 Selling, general and administrative expenses consist primarily of sales and marketing expenses associated with Landec's product sales and services, business development expenses, and staff and administrative expenses.
-Selling, general and administrative expenses increased primarily as a result of expenses from Apio of \$4.8 million in the first quarter of fiscal year 2001 compared to \$2.9 million in the same period last year.
-This increase is due to including the results from Apio for a full quarter in fiscal year 2001 versus only two months in fiscal year 2000.
-Specifically, sales and marketing expenses increased to \$3.3 million for the first quarter of fiscal year 2001 from \$2.9 million for the first quarter of fiscal year 2000.
-Landec expects that total selling, general and administrative spending for existing and newly acquired products will continue to increase in absolute dollars in future periods, although it may vary as a percentage of total revenues.
+Selling, general and administrative expenses decreased during the three month period ended July 29, 2001 as compared to the same period of fiscal year 2000 primarily as a result of decreased expenses at Landec Ag after a February 2001 reduction in force and because of decreased sales and marketing expenses at Apio.
+The increase in selling, general and administrative expenses during the nine month period ended July 29, 2001 as compared to the same period of fiscal year 2000 results from including Apio for a full nine months in fiscal year 2001 compared to only eight months in fiscal year 2000.
+Sales and marketing expenses decreased to \$2.9 million for the third quarter of fiscal year 2001 reduction for the third quarter of fiscal year 2000.
+For the first nine months of fiscal year 2001 sales and marketing expenses decreased to \$9.0 million from \$9.7 million during the same period of fiscal year 2000.